mkhan45/swat/report/main.typ

 when starting this project I spent a lot of time and effort trying to optimize these.
 However, WASM runtimes often include JIT compilers that make precise stack and local layout irrelevant to performance.
 Additionally, `wasm-opt` is a CLI tool and library that runs many optimization passes, including local allocation.
+It is used by other compilers targeting WASM, including `wasm_of_ocaml`.
 So the main focus of this compiler is on exploiting linear typing's advantages for memory allocation, with an eye on maintaining extensibility for supporting adjoint Sax through WASM GC.